CiteOwl

 How CiteOwl collapses the slow steps

 You can do all of this by hand in a night, and people do.
-But notice where the hours actually go: finding real sources, getting from a blank page to a draft, and keeping the citations honest.
-Those are the three slowest steps, and they are exactly the ones CiteOwl is built to compress, on a verify-first principle.
-It searches actual literature and reads what it finds, so the papers behind your citations are real, not generated from memory.
-It can take your narrow question and outline to a first cited draft, and every change arrives as a reviewable diff you accept or reject, so you are reading the work line by line rather than pasting something you never checked.
+But look at where the hours went: finding sources you can actually open, reading enough of them to cite honestly, and keeping the references straight.
+Those are the three slow steps, and they are the ones CiteOwl is built to compress, on a verify-first principle.
+It searches real literature and reads what it pulls, so the papers under your citations are ones it found rather than ones it generated, and every change arrives as a diff you accept or reject, so you are reading the work line by line rather than pasting something you never checked.

-That turns the slowest steps, finding sources, drafting, and citing, into minutes while keeping every reference real, which is the whole point when you are short on time.
-The line it never crosses is doing the thinking for you.
-The narrow question, the argument, and the final words stay yours; the tool just makes doing it properly fast enough to finish by morning.
-If you want the wider take on using AI here without getting burned, we wrote it up in can AI write my research paper.
+What it will not do is decide what your paper argues.
+The narrow question, the thesis, and the final words stay yours; the tool makes doing the work properly fast enough to finish by morning.
+For the wider take on using AI here without getting burned, we wrote it up in can AI write my research paper.

 Things worth knowing.